yassato/GOfisher/README.md

 The GOfisher package includes a sort of functions to perform Fisher's exact probability tests with FDR correction.

 ## Installation
-The package is simply installed via this GitHub repository using the devtools package.
+The package can be installed via this GitHub repository using the devtools package.
 ```
 devtools::install_github("https://github.com/yassato/GOfisher")
 ```